We're a client oriented firm. It means providing the level best in service, possible, regardless of the time of day.

 One of the most frequent and tragic instances of child neglect seen across the country is when a parent leaves a child inside of a hot car.
 In California, the parent will most likely be charged with child endangerment.
-Under Penal Code 273(a), child endangerment occurs from any conduct that “(a) willfully inflicts unjustifiable pain or mental suffering on a child; (b) willfully allows a child to suffer injury that could have been prevented; or (c) willfully allows or causes the child to be in a situation where his or her health or body may be in danger.”
+Under Penal Code 273(a), child endangerment occurs from any conduct that “(a) willfully inflicts unjustifiable pain or mental suffering on a child; (b) willfully allows a child to suffer injury that could have been prevented; or (c) willfully allows or causes the child to be in a situation, such as in an apartment for rent, where his or her health or body may be in danger.”

 Actual physical or mental injury isn’t even an element of part (c) of the offense.
 Because of that, whether to charge a person with child endangerment is frequently up to the investigating police officer’s subjective opinion and determination.
 This results in innocent people being arrested and prosecuted.